jxxcarlson/elm-blackbox/README.md

 ### Set-up

 First, make a directory somewhere — let's call it bb.
-Second, put this file in it:
+Second, put the text below in a file `package.json`

 ```
 {